 The Ottawa Gloucester Soccer Club (OGSC) is a large club divided into recreational and competitive divisions, which operate as distinct entities with their own executive committees for the purpose of planning, organizing and running their own leagues.
 Teams exist for girls and boys, men and women, based on age categories as set out by the Ontario Soccer Association.

 The Dragons are responsible for the summer outdoor recreational (or house league) operations for youth between 4 and 18 years of age.
-After team selection in April-May, the teams play from May to August, with Soccer Days held for all participants in late August.
+After team selection in early May, the teams play from mid-May to August, with Soccer Days held for all participants in late August.
 Our coaches and referees do an outstanding job, and our athletes have developed over the years as a reflection of their work and dedication.
 We have a lot to be proud of.

 What's the Dragons' Philosophy?